EMEA COLLEGE

 Ex-officio members

-The Honourable Supreme Court has made it unequivocally clear that ragging in any form is strictly prohibited and must be prevented with stern action.
+The Honourable Supreme Court of India has made it unequivocally clear that ragging in any form is strictly prohibited and must be prevented with stern action.

-• Any act of ragging, whether on campus, in hostels, or elsewhere, will be treated as a criminal offense.
+• Any act of ragging, whether on campus, in hostels, or elsewhere, will be treated as a criminal offence.

 • The Principal/Warden is required to immediately report any such incident to the nearest police station without waiting for a formal complaint.

-• The Government & Supreme Court have mandated that any lapse in enforcing these rules will be seriously viewed, and strict action will be taken against responsible authorities if found negligent.
+• The Government of India and the Supreme Court have mandated that any lapse in enforcing these rules will be viewed seriously, and strict action will be taken against responsible authorities if found negligent.

-• It is the personal responsibility of the officer in charge of the institution to enforce anti-ragging measures strictly.
+• It is the personal responsibility of the officer in charge of the institution to ensure strict implementation of anti-ragging measures.

-✔️ UGC Regulations to Curb the Menace of Ragging (2009)
+• UGC Regulations on Curbing the Menace of Ragging in Higher Educational Institutions (2009)

 In-Charge